 - Where your kneecap was crushed by a forklift truck in a factory accident because the driver was driving too fast.

 - If a goalkeeper executed a reckless challenge while playing football and your patella was fractured as a result.

 - Where you injured your kneecap after falling from scaffolding that hadn’t been erected properly.

 - If your child broke their patella after falling from damaged playground equipment.

-- If you tripped on a pavement that was badly cracked and should have already been replaced by the council.
+- If you tripped on uneven pavement that should have already been repaired or replaced by the council.